Uninett/nav/NOTES.rst

 ---------------------------------------------

 You now have to option to add custom attributes to your IP devices and locations.
-In earlier versions of NAV this was only available for rooms and organizations.
+In NAV 4.1 this was only available for rooms and organizations.
 The custom attributes are added in the respective SeedDB forms.

-The attributes added for IP devices are displayed on the Ip Device Info page.
+The attributes added for IP devices are displayed on the IP Device Info page.
-The attributes for locations are currently not visible other than in SeedDB, but will in a future version of NAV be visible in the location report.
+The attributes for locations are currently not visible outside of SeedDB, as there are no canonical Location-pages in NAV (yet).
+The *location* report can be amended locally to include those attributes you want displayed, in the same way as commented on the *organization* and *room* reports.

 Files to remove